Methods for Parents to Deal with Facebook Bullying

-1. Report Posts or Account: reporting of post on Facebook is the longest available tool to prevent Facebook bullying.
+Reporting post on Facebook is the longest available tool to prevent Facebook bullying.
 It alerts the Facebook team about a post that might be offensive or improper and enables them to look into the post in detail.
-To report a post that contains Facebook cyberbullying contents simply click on the flag or report button next to the post.
+To report a post that contains Facebook cyberbullying content, simply click on the flag or report button next to the post.

 This is a new feature on Facebook that gives the user of the post the authority to hide or delete the comments on a particular post.
-When this is done no comments would be seen under that post making it impossible for any cyberbully to write hateful of frightening comments on a post.
-This helps curb Facebook cyber bullying and ensures that users feel safe to post on their timelines.
+When this is done, no comments would be seen under that post, making it impossible for any cyberbully to write hateful or frightening comments on a post.
+This helps curb Facebook cyberbullying and ensures that users feel safe to post on their timelines.

-Knowing fully well that the victims of bullying usually find it difficult to speak out against their bullies, Facebook made it possible for concerned friends and family members to report an account that is involved in Facebook bullying.
-The account will then be looked into and the case of bullying will be fixed based on an anonymous report.
+Knowing fully well that the victims of bullying usually find it difficult to speak out against their bullies, Facebook made it possible for concerned friends and family members to report an account involved in Facebook bullying.
+The account will then be looked into, and the case of bullying will be fixed based on an anonymous report.

 Deal with Facebook bullying via FamiSafe